dianahervascastillo/my-trip/README.md

 ## Context

 Since I've had my family over for holidays and I was also on holidays, my available time was scarce so I had to limit working a couple of hours a day, sometimes three.
-I wanted to set a time limit of 8h but I'm sure I've done probably 4h more than I wanted.
+I wanted to set a time limit of 8h but I'm sure I've done probably 4h more than I wanted, as also writing this README.md is taking me a while now.

 To be fair, I've had a lof of fun developing this small app, and it was also time for to escape my very spanish family and enjoy some quiet time 😅

+Full disclosure that I will definitely forget things to talk about in this README.md so if you have any questions please let me know at diana.hercas@gmail.com

 ## Tools